What is Sex Addiction?

 • Social Effects:

-• How is Sex addiction diagnosed?
+• Why is Sex Addictive?

-• What are treatments for Sex addiction?
+• What are the Treatment Options for Sex addiction?

 • 12-Step Programs